Greedy Completion for Weighted $(\alpha,\beta)$-Spanners: The Algorithm

 \begin{observation} The output of the $(\alpha,\beta)$-completion is an $(\alpha,\beta)$-spanner of $G$. \end{observation}

 \begin{proof} The algorithm terminates only when $H$ satisfies $\dist_H(x,y) \leq \alpha \dist_G(x,y) + \beta W_{\max}(G)$ for all pairs $x,y \in V$. \end{proof}

-\paragraph{Computing the $(\alpha,\beta)$-completion.}
+\paragraph*{Computing the $(\alpha,\beta)$-completion.}

-We remark that computing the $(\alpha, \beta)$ completion takes polynomial time.
+The $(\alpha, \beta)$-completion can be computed in polynomial time.
 By \Cref{lem-single-completion} the loop runs $O(|V|^2)$ iterations.
 For a fixed iteration it remains to show that a minimal segmentation can be found efficiently.
-This follows from the fact that one may compute it greedily as follows: Start with the trivial segmentation of $P_{x,y}$, and repeatedly merge consecutive segments whenever their union has stretch at most $\alpha$ in $H$.
+This can be done as follows: Start with the trivial segmentation of $P_{x,y}$, and repeatedly merge a block of consecutive segments whenever their union has stretch at most $\alpha$ in $H$.
 When no further merge is possible, the resulting segmentation is minimal.